nh-server/switch-guide/docs/user_guide/sysnand/sending_payload.md

 !!! tip ""
     - The latest release of <a href="https://github.com/nh-server/fusee-interfacee-tk/releases" target="_blank">fusee-interfacee-tk</a>
+    - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)

+    Payloads you'll need for this guide:

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
-    - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)
+    - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
+If you do not want to run the fusee-gelee program, you may run a chromium based browser (you will need to do this as root on linux) and follow the steps for Chromebooks.
 ### Instructions

 !!! tip ""
-    1. Download and run the payload injector (if you are on Linux, you will need to run this program as root or use `sudo`.)
+    1. Download and run the payload injector (if you are on Linux, you will need to run this program as root or use `sudo`).
-    2. Connect your Switch in RCM to your PC using the USB cable
+    2. Connect your Switch in RCM to your PC using the USB cable.
-    3. Wait for your Switch to be shown as found in the injector
+    3. Wait for your Switch to be shown as found in the injector.
-    4. Press `Select Payload`, and navigate to and select your hekate_ctcaer `.bin` file
+    4. Press `Select Payload`, and navigate to and select your payload `.bin` file.
+        - The first time you read this page you should inject TegraExplorer.bin.
-    5. Click `Send Payload!` to launch Hekate
+    5. Click `Send Payload!` to launch the payload you selected.

 &nbsp;